Learning Sewing Patterns via Latent Flow Matching of Implicit Fields: Experiments

-As illustrated in the top row of Fig.~\ref{fig:GCD_completion}, our method can recover plausible complete sewing patterns when provided with different numbers of panels.
-In addition, we can also recover their translations and rotations for panel layout using the same strategy, and infer stitching relationships using the stitching prediction model.
-This enables us to assemble and drape the garment in simulation, as shown in the bottom row of Fig.~\ref{fig:GCD_completion}.
+As illustrated in Fig.~\ref{fig:GCD_completion} (a), our method can recover plausible complete sewing patterns when provided with different numbers of panels.
+In addition, we can also recover their translations and rotations for panel layout using the same strategy, and infer stitching relationships using the stitching classifier.
+This enables assembling and draping the garment in simulation, as shown in Fig.~\ref{fig:GCD_completion} (b).